Autism Queensland School

 - The rights of students and staff to be safe.

 It is accepted that settling into a new school is a significant event for any child and particularly challenging for children on the spectrum.
-To provide the best opportunity for your child’s educational success, a review of progress for each student is undertaken after three months for continued enrolment at Autism Queensland.
+To provide the best opportunity for your child’s educational success, a review of progress for each student is undertaken after three months for continued enrolment at the AQ School.
 You will be informed regularly during this period on your child’s progress and are strongly encouraged to speak with your child’s teacher if you have any concerns.

-Criteria for ongoing enrolment at Autism Queensland are:
+Criteria for ongoing enrolment at the AQ School are:

-- Timely payment of school fees in agreement with the AQ Financial Services Department.
+- Timely payment of school fees in agreement with the Autism Queensland Financial Services Department.